 Research Output per year

-Professor Lee's publications include Constitutional Conflicts in Contemporary Malaysia, (Oxford University Press, 1995, The Australian Judiciary (2nd ed.
-Cambridge University Press, 2013) (co-author), and Winterton's Australian Federal Constitutional Law: Commentary and Materials (Lawbook, 2013) (co-author).
-He is the co-editor of Australian Constitutional Landmarks (Cambridge University Press, 2003) The Constitution of Malaysia: Further Perspectives and Developments (Oxford University Press, 1986), The Constitution of Malaysia: Its Development 1957-1977 (Oxford University Press, 1978), Australian Administrative Law: Fundamentals, Principles and Doctrines (Cambridge University Press, 2007), Constitutional Landmarks in Malaysia: The First Fifty Years 1957-2007 (LexisNexis, 2007) and Constitutional Advancement in a Frozen Continent (Federation Press, 2009).
+Professor Lee's publications include: Emergency Powers in Australia (2nd ed.
+Cambridge University Press, 2019) (co-author), Constitutional Conflicts in Contemporary Malaysia, (2nd ed.
+Oxford University Press, 2017), The Australian Judiciary (2nd ed.
+Cambridge University Press, 2013) (co-author), Winterton's Australian Federal Constitutional Law: Commentary and Materials (3rd ed.
+Lawbook, 2013) (co-author), In the Name of National Security - The Legal Dimensions (Law Book, 1995) (co-author).
+He is the co-editor of Asia-Pacific Judiciaries: Independence, Impartiality and Integrity (Cambridge University Press, 2017), Australian Constitutional Landmarks (Cambridge University Press, 2003), The Constitution of Malaysia: Further Perspectives and Developments (Oxford University Press, 1986), The Constitution of Malaysia: Its Development 1957-1977 (Oxford University Press, 1978), Australian Administrative Law: Fundamentals, Principles and Doctrines (Cambridge University Press, 2007), Constitutional Landmarks in Malaysia: The First Fifty Years 1957-2007 (LexisNexis, 2007), Constitutional Advancement in a Frozen Continent: Essays in Honour of George Winterton (Federation Press, 2009).
 He is the editor of Judiciaries in Comparative Perspective (Cambridge University Press, 2011).

 Australian Constitutional Law